Kadir Kasirga

-Kadir Kasirga (born 1975) is a Swedish politician.
+Kadir Kasirga (born 1975) is a Swedish politician of Kurdish descent.
 He served as Member of the Riksdag representing the constituency of Stockholm Municipality from 24 September 2018 to 8 March 2020.
 Sultan Kayhan took his place in the Riksdag after Kasirga resigned.
 He became a member of the Riksdag again in 2022.
+He volunteered as an OECD observer to the Turkish elections in May 2023, but he was denied entry to Turkey on grounds he had visited the Kurdish-led Syrian Democratic Forces (SDF) in the past.